95

 Moving abroad with kids is a fundamentally different calculation than moving as a single adult or a couple.
 Schools become the anchor of your decision.
 Healthcare needs to cover the whole family.
 Safety is non-negotiable.
 And you need a community where your children can thrive, make friends, and feel at home — not just survive.
+For a broader look at the top destinations across all profiles, see our best countries to move to from the US.

 This guide covers what American families need to evaluate, profiles the countries that consistently rank highest for families, and walks through the practical decisions around schools, healthcare, and finances.
 If you are still deciding whether moving abroad is right for your family, our guide to leaving the US covers the broader picture.